Skip to main content

 Visiting residential care or nursing homes

-If possible, you should visit residential care or nursing homes that you are considering to make sure they meet your current and possible future needs.
+If possible, visit residential care or nursing homes that you are considering to make sure they meet your current and possible future needs.

-You might like to have a checklist with you of points that are important to you in case you forget to ask something.
+Bring a checklist with you of things that are important to you in case you forget to ask something.

 Your Trust can work with you to consider things like: